Operations and Maintenance

 Private Stormwater Facility Inspection Program

-As part of the NPDES Stormwater Permit Program regulated by the Department of Ecology, the City of Puyallup requires property owners to inspect and maintain stormwater systems on their private property.
+The City of Puyallup, as part of the NPDES Stormwater Permit Program regulated by the Department of Ecology, requires property owners to inspect and maintain stormwater systems on their private property.
 Private stormwater systems, at businesses and residential developments, are inspected by the city to ensure they are functioning and maintained properly, meet all stormwater maintenance standards, and to verify pollutants are not entering the drainage system or surface waters.

-For answers to questions about private stormwater facilities on your property, please contact Bryana Solis at (253) 770-3364 or firstname.lastname@example.org.
+For answers to questions about private stormwater facilities on your property, please contact Nolan Fritts at (253) 841-5466 or Email.

 Maintaining Your Private Stormwater System